-The Board is presently comprised of eight members; however, Mr. John Nehra, a current Class II member of the Board, is not standing for re-election at the Annual Meeting.
-Accordingly, the Board has set the number of directors that will constitute the Board as of the Annual Meeting at seven.
+The Board is presently comprised of six members.
+Accordingly, the Board has set the number of directors that will constitute the Board as of the Annual Meeting at six.
 The Board is divided into three classes, designated as Class I, Class II and Class III.
 One class of directors is elected by the stockholders at each annual meeting.
 Each director elected at an annual meeting serves from the time of his or her election until the third annual meeting of stockholders following that election and until his or her successor is duly elected and qualified.
-Class II directors, with a term expiring at the Annual Meeting, consist of Messrs.
-Kevin Hykes, John Nehra and Joseph Slattery.
+Class III directors, with a term expiring at the Annual Meeting, consist of Messrs.
+Mudit Jain and Kirk Nielsen and Ms. Shadan.

-The Nominating and Corporate Governance Committee has recommended, and the Board has approved, the nomination of two Class II directors, Messrs.
-Hykes and Slattery, for re-election for three-year terms expiring at the 2026 annual meeting of stockholders and until their respective successors are duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The Nominating and Corporate Governance Committee has recommended, and the Board has approved, the nomination of three Class III directors, Messrs.
+Jain and Nielsen and Ms. Shadan, for re-election for three-year terms expiring at the 2027 annual meeting of stockholders and until their respective successors are duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 Each of these nominees is currently a director of the Company.
-Mr. Hykes is standing for election by stockholders for the first time at the Annual Meeting.
-Mr. Hykes was identified as a potential candidate for the Board by several non-employee directors and our Chief Executive Officer in connection with a process overseen by the Nominating and Corporate Governance Committee to identify director candidates with relevant leadership experience.
+Ms. Shadan is standing for election by stockholders for the first time at the Annual Meeting.
+Ms. Shadan was identified as a potential candidate for the Board by several non-employee directors and our Chief Executive Officer in a process overseen by the Nominating and Corporate Governance Committee to identify director candidates with relevant leadership experience to join the Board following our initial public offering.